Sickness and absence from work

 - what they want to tell others at work about their illness

-Example of making a reasonable adjustment
+Example of making a change to support an employee

 Bo's employer looks at the workload and is able to allocate some work to others in the team.
 This means they can offer Bo part-time hours to start their return to work.
 They put in a date to review the arrangement.